thorning/node-mailchimp/README.md

 #### Single operation batch

-If you pass a single operation, instaed of an array to `batch`, the result will be the same as if you ran the operation without batch.
+If you pass a single operation, instead of an array to `batch`, the result will be the same as if you ran the operation without batch.
 This is very useful if you want to make calls without paging, where a normal call would take to long, and likely time out.

 ```javascript